 If it should be reported some day in the papers that a Gloucester fisherman had been captured by a Canadian cruiser 300 miles off the coast of Nova Scotia, and that her master and mate, in addition to the loss of their vessel, had been heavily fined, and were then languishing in a Canadian prison, there would probably be some indignation in New England.
 Yet that, as regards the maritime aspect of the case, is substantially what the Alaskan seizures amount to.
-It is maintained, however, that the circumstances of these cases are modified by the fact that Russia claimed the whole of Behring Sea as part of Alaska.
-Judge Dawson is reported to have said on this point that Russia had claimed and exercised jurisdiction over all that claim had been tacitly recognized and acquiesced in by the other maritime powers of the world for a long series of years prior to the treaty of 30th March, 1867.
-He held that the jurisdiction had been transferred, and that the United States had acquired absolute control and dominion over the area described in the treaty, and that British vessels manned by British subjects had no right to navigate the waters for the purpose of killing fur-bearing scals.
+It is maintained, however, that the circumstances of these cases are modified by the fact that Russia claimed the whole of Behring Sea as part of her territory, and that the waters claimed by this Government were ceded as part of Alaska.
+Judge Dawson is reported to have said on this point that Russia had claimed and exercised jurisdiction over all that part of Behrings Sea embraced in the boundary line set forth in the treaty, and that claim had been tacitly recognized and acquiesced in by the other maritime powers of the world for a long series of years prior to the treaty of 30th March, 1867.
+He held that the jurisdiction had been transferred, and that the United States had acquired absolute control and dominion over the area described in the treaty, and that British vessels manned by British subjects had no right to navigate the waters for the purpose of killing fur-bearing seals.
 If this is good law, that is the end of the matter; but is it good law?
-Unless we are greatly in error, there are copies of dispatches on the files of the State Department, written prior to 1867, in which the Russian claim is distinctly repudiated and denied.
+Unless we are greatly in error, there are copies of dispatches on the files of the State Department written prior to 1867. copies of dispatches on the files of the State Department, written prior to 1867, in which the Russian claim is distinctly repudiated and denied.
 Circumstances may have changed since then as to our attitude toward the subject, but the principle has not.
 And we doubt greatly whether the United States would ever have admitted such a claim if made by another nation.
-What would be said, for instance, if the British undertook to prevent an American whaler from entering Hudson Bay or traversing the western half of that arm of the Atlantic Ocean which leads to it f Maritime law and international are the same whether on the Atlantic or the Pacific, and there is certainly something grotesque in the sight of hundreds of American fishermen hovering on the Canadian Atlantic coast just beyond the 3-mile limit and elaiming to enter all bays more than 3 miles wide at the mouth and fish, while on the Pacific Canadian vessels are captured 300 miles from the main-land, and the claim is made that a bay more than 1,000 miles wide at the mouth shall be a closed sea to them.
+What would be said, for instance, if the British undertook to prevent an American whaler from entering Hudson Bay or traversing the western half of that arm of the Atlantic Ocean which leads to it?
+Maritime law and international are the same whether on the Atlantic or the Pacific, and there is certainly something grotesque in the sight of hundreds of American fishermen hovering on the Canadian Atlantic coast just beyond the 3-mile limit and elaiming to enter all bays more than 3 miles wide at the mouth and fish, while on the Pacific Canadian vessels are captured 300 miles from the main-land, and the claim is made that a bay more than 1,000 miles wide at the mouth shall be a closed sea to them.